2026-04-23 11:00:00 | EST

 Stock Analysis

-iShares MSCI Canada ETF (EWC) - Faces Disproportionate Downside Risk Amid U.S. Tariff Hikes And Soft July Labor Data - Wall Street Picks
+iShares MSCI Canada ETF (EWC) - Faces Disproportionate Downside Risk Amid U.S. Tariff Hikes And Soft July Labor Data - Core Business Growth

 EWC - Stock Analysis

-Free US stock insights offering expert guidance, market trends, and carefully selected opportunities for safe and consistent investment growth.
-Our track record speaks for itself, with thousands of satisfied investors who have achieved their financial goals through our platform.
+Users gain access to financial insights covering earnings releases, market volatility, and sector rotation trends across global equities.
 This professional analysis evaluates the August 1, 2025 global risk-off market session, driven by two high-impact macro catalysts: the impending full implementation of the Trump administration’s import tariff increases, and a sharply weaker-than-expected U.S. July nonfarm payrolls report.
 The iShare

 Live News